Why is Business Branding So Important for Interior Designers?

 That’s pretty deep right?

-So why is this so much more important for interior designers than for other businesses?
+So why is business branding so much more important for interior designers than for other businesses?

 Essentially, it’s because Interior design is a visual business.
 People employ you because they like the look of the stuff you put out into the world.